Free things to do in Maui without breaking the bank – Seriously!

 19. Black Rock diving show

+What to do in Maui for free in the Kaanapali area – go check out the Black Rock diving show happening daily.
 Fronting the Sheraton Maui at Kaanapali, every night before sunset on the Black rock, you’ll see the diving at its best and done several decades in this nightly ritual.
 Starting with lighting of the tiki torches and then a blast from a conch shell starts the diving fun with a string of warrior divers.

 20. Enjoy sunset on the beach

+What’s simpler and free to do in Maui anywhere on the island is to experience a cool sunset moment on the island.
 Can anything be better and simpler than enjoying sunset on the beach at Maui?
 Well maybe a nice cool drink and some pupu’s (appetizers) but it definitely is a nice was to end a spectacular day on the beach then to watch the sun go down with those striking warm and golden colors and just witnessing another beautiful day in Maui.

 21. Free Hula Lessons, Hula shows and Ukulele classes